 When?
 1st Tuesday of each month from 8.00 till 9.00pm.

 Where?
 13 Tovells Road, Ipswich (the home of Jonathan & Leigh Parratt).
 To check for details do email firstname.lastname@example.org

 - Corona Virus: in light of the current worldwide situation, pray for protection for Rwanda and other poor sub-Saharan nations from the impact of the pandemic.
 Hospital facilities are nothing like as available as ours!

-- News on May 11th - Rwanda now has 284 cases of corona virus (C19), no deaths and 140 people have fully recovered and gone home.
-The country is still in lockdown.
-Please continue to PRAY that they have found all the C19 cases, that the poor will be fed, those with HIV/Aids will be able to take their drugs and our partner institutions like Scripture Union and Kigali Anglican Theological College will remain financially viable.
+- News on August 25th - Rwanda now has 3306 cases of corona virus (C19) up from 200+ in May, 14 deaths when there had been none in mid May.
+Please continue to PRAY that the government can find all the C19 cases, that the poor will be fed, those with HIV/Aids will be able to take their drugs and our partner institutions like Scripture Union and Kigali Anglican Theological College will remain financially viable.
 Please PRAY!

 - Byumba Diocese

 Pray for Bishop Emmanuel and his responsibilities in leading a diocese with so few other people with the capacity to share the load.
 Pray for him as he selects someone to become Diocesan Administrator, particularly as he has had to lay off most of the Diocesan staff.

 Pray for the work of the Hannah Project trying to support over 100 children (75% affected by HIV) with good meals (vital for anti-retroviral drugs to work) and other necessary care. - All made more difficult by the current coronavirus lockdown.

 Pray for an increase in giving both from within Rwanda and via Rwanda Direct.
 We do not know of any other regular donors to Hannah Project.